-In 2006, the San Francisco Planning Commission conducted an historical resource evaluation of the Harding Theater and concluded the theater is a landmark building.
-According to the City, “by multiple California Register criteria, the Harding Theater would appear to be both separately eligible and eligible as a contributor to the American single-screen Movie Theater resource type, in consideration as an historical resource for purposes of CEQA.”
+San Francisco's historic Harding Theater is in jeopardy.
+In 2003, developers purchased the Harding with initial plans to demolish it to build 16 condos.
+In response to community opposition to the demolition plan and subsequent plans that would compromise its future use as a theater, the San Francisco Planning Commission conducted an historical resource evaluation.
+The Planning Commission concluded the Harding Theater is a landmark building.
+According to the City, "by multiple California Register criteria, the Harding Theater would appear to be both separately eligible and eligible as a contributor to the American single-screen Movie Theater resource type, in consideration as an historical resource for purposes of CEQA."

 The Harding has a long history of serving the community as a neighborhood movie/vaudeville house during the 1920s, as a single screen movie theater until 1960, as the Lamplighters’ theater during the 1960s, as a music venue during the late 1960s and early 1970s, and as a church and community center for 30 years until 2003.

 In 2003, developers purchased the Harding with plans to demolish it to build 16 condos.
 Without consideration of the Harding's historic merit, the San Francisco Planning Commission voted to approve demolition and the condo plan in December 2004.